 - This switching is done via a drop down list in the top right corner.

 Your account number is the identification number associated with your account.
 Every account has one.

 - When you first link an account to ANZ Internet Banking or ANZ Internet Banking for Business you will need your account number.

 - You can call the ANZ Internet Banking Helpdesk on 13 33 50 (International callers: +61 3 9683 8833) 24 hours a day, seven days a week or go to any ANZ branch to get this information.

-Once you have linked your account to ANZ Internet Banking or ANZ Internet Banking for Business you can find your account number on the "Account overview" screen, under the "Details" tab.
-The first 6 digits are your BSB number, followed by your 9 digit account number.
+Once you have linked your account to ANZ Internet Banking or ANZ Internet Banking for Business you can find your account number by selecting your account from the home page and viewing the "Details" tab.

 When making Pay Anyone payments you will need the account number of the recipient, which only the recipient can provide you.